United States Army Pigeon Service: Cher Ami

 Cher Ami, meaning "Dear Friend" in French, was a homing pigeon initially donated to the Signal Pigeon Corps by France.
-She spent several months on the front lines in 1918 and over the course of World War 1 delivered 12 messages in total.
-However, the most important mission she flew was on 4 October 1918, (merely one day before President Wilson's key flight) and she ultimately ended up saving the lives of over 200 men.
-The French awarded the pigeon a Croix de Guerre for her actions.
+He spent several months on the front lines in 1918 and over the course of World War 1 delivered 12 messages in total.
+However, the most important mission he flew was on 4 October 1918, (merely one day before President Wilson's key flight) and he ultimately ended up saving the lives of 194 men.
+The French awarded the pigeon a Croix de Guerre for his actions.

 Pigeon care and maintenance

 By the beginning of World War 2, the U.S. Army had approximately 54,000 pigeons working under the Signal Pigeon Corps.
 As these birds became more frequently used over the course of the war, the U.S. Army Veterinary Service had to dedicate a unit to "the protection of pigeon health, the preservation of their physical efficiency, and the safeguard against introducing or disseminating pigeon-borne diseases affecting other animals and the human being."

 These objectives were obtained by furnishing professional services and supervisory assistance in the care, feeding, housing, and transporting of pigeons; conducting laboratory diagnostic and investigative studies on pigeon diseases; establishing controls against the diseases of pigeons by quarantine procedures; inspecting and reporting on factors having a bearing on pigeon health; and giving technical assistance in the training of pigeoneers.
 Although 36,000 pigeons were deployed overseas, the foregoing veterinary services were not practiced uniformly in all of the theaters and oversea areas because of the newness in the concept of military veterinary medicine for the Army Pigeon Service.

 Although there were a number of factors of interest to the Army Veterinary Service bearing on the health of signal pigeons, the more common ones included their feed supply and housing.
-A balanced feed and good feeding practices were essential to the well being of the signal pigeons and had a direct bearing on their homing proficiency.
+A balanced feed and good feeding practices were essential to the well-being of the signal pigeons and had a direct bearing on their homing proficiency.
 The feed was procured by the Signal Corps; unfortunately, large quantities of it, packed in burlap bags, were found deteriorated or unusable after arrival in the oversea theaters.
 The bags were torn by rough handling or were readily eaten into by rodents, and the grain contents became damp, moldy, or vermin infested.

 Proper housing for signal pigeons was also a problem, particularly in the overseas theaters.
 Though lofts of standardized design accompanied the units arriving from the U.S., some were remodeled to meet the variable climatic conditions which were encountered in the Central Pacific Area, and open-front lofts were constructed.
 Emphasis was placed on having lofts which were exposed to sunlight, dry, and draft-free, and on keeping the lofts in a good sanitation.